 Why did you remove the "Recovered/No longer needing isolation" chart?

-In recent weeks, Minnesota Department of Health has repeatedly changed its definition of what is included in the "patients no longer needing isolation" figure it releases each day.
+The Minnesota Department of Health has repeatedly changed its definition of what is included in the "patients no longer needing isolation" figure it releases each day.
 Initially, it was understood to include confirmed COVID-19 patients who were no longer required to self-isolate according to MDH guidelines.
 In early May, MDH announced that the figure also included COVID-19 patients who died, and a data table that displayed these figures over time was removed from its website.
 Health officials said May 18 that the figure would no longer include deaths and the cumulative total decreased substantially.
 As a result, we no longer have enough confidence in the reliability of the data in that chart to include it in our tracker.
 The "patients no longer needing isolation" figure continues to be updated daily on the MDH website.

 Why did you replace the "cumulative confirmed cases" logarithmic chart with a "cumulative deaths" chart?

 After Gov. Tim Walz’s April 22 announcement of a new statewide testing strategy, the rapid increase in new confirmed COVID-19 cases may be significantly influenced by the surge in testing.
 Because case counts prior to this were presumed to be low due to limited testing, confirmed cases will not be particularly useful for apples-to-apples comparisons going forward.
 Deaths, however, are a more reliable metric for the severity of the outbreak, as they are less likely to be under-reported.

 Why did you change your source for national totals?

 Our source for Minnesota data remains the Minnesota Department of Health, but since May 21, our national figures for cases and deaths have been provided by the New York Times.